icepick5/SOKOGARDENFRONT/README.md

 🔹 Identify what specific Products/Services your application is dealing with.<br>
 🔹 Customize the frontend and backend to fit your Concept. <br>
 🔹 Enhance the Frontend User Interface - Look and Feel. <br>
-🔹 Come up with any new features
+🔹 Come up with any new features <br>
-🔹 New Featuresi.e Carousel, Footers, About Us, Share Products,Filter, Delete etc <br>
+🔹 New Features i.e Carousel, Footers, About Us, Share Products,Filter, Delete etc <br>
-🔹 Demonstrate understanding of Full Stack Development - Frontend - Backend  etc <br>
+🔹 Demonstrate understanding of Full Stack Development Concept - Frontend-Backend. <br>
 <br>

 ### Notes
-Building upon the SokoGarden project offers students a comprehensive understanding of Full Stack Development.
+Building upon the SokoGarden project offers students a comprehensive understanding the CONCEPT of Full Stack Development.
 This experience enables them to grasp the essential components of full-stack applications, including: <br>

 <b>Frontend Development:</b> Crafting user interfaces using technologies like HTML, CSS, and JavaScript frameworks such as React.js.<br>
 <b>Backend Development:</b> Implementing server-side logic with languages like Python and frameworks such as Flask.